12 Best Wayback Machine Alternatives in 2026 (Free & Paid)

 How do I archive an entire website, not just one page?

 Pagefreezer and Stillio can archive entire websites on a schedule.
 The Wayback Machine's own "Save Page Now" only captures one URL at a time.
-For a free option, Conifer lets you navigate through a site while it records every page you visit.
+For an interactive option, Conifer lets you navigate through a site while it records every page you visit (note: no new accounts as of December 2025; see Browsertrix for current availability).

 Monitor any website for changes